astur/icrawler/README.md

     - `decode_response` - (or `decode`) Whether to decode the text responses to UTF-8, if Content-Type header shows a different charset.
 Defaults to true.
     - `noJquery` - if `true` send response body string to `parse` function (as `$` parameter) as is, without jQuery-like parsing.
 Defaults to `false`.
     - `open_timeout` (or `timeout`) - Returns error if connection takes longer than X milisecs to establish.
 Defaults to 10000 (10 secs).
 0 means no timeout.
     - `read_timeout` - Returns error if data transfer takes longer than X milisecs, after connection is established.
-Defaults to 0 (no timeout).
+Defaults to 10000 milisecs (not like in needle).
     - `proxy` - Forwards request through HTTP(s) proxy.
 Eg. `proxy: 'http://user:pass@proxy.server.com:3128'`.
 If array of strings - use proxies from list.
     - `proxyRandom` - if `true` use random proxy from list for every request; if `false` after each error use new proxy from list.
 Defaults to `true`.
 If `proxy` is not array - `proxyRandom` option will be ignored.
     - `headers` - Object containing custom HTTP headers for request.
 Overrides defaults described below.